Your first year at Lancaster

 What modules will I study in my first year?

 In Part I all students take 120 credits.
-For the following programmes this will be made up entirely of major modules in your subject area: Law, Physics, Engineering, Medicine, Sports and Exercise Science, Biochemistry (including with Genetics or Biomedicine), Biomedicine and Biomedical Science.
+For the following programmes this will be made up entirely of compulsory and optional modules in your major subject area: Architecture, Law, Physics, Engineering, Medicine, Sports and Exercise Science, Biochemistry, Biology, Biomedicine and Biomedical Science.

 Are there any restrictions on the modules I can choose?

-Some minor modules have specific entry requirements; these are listed on the modules page (link will be live on 9th September for students who have registered online).
-You should also be aware that there may also be other restrictions such as timetable clashes and limits on the number of places available on certain modules.
-This information will be available during Welcome Week.
-Some subjects do not accept minor students.
+Some minor modules have specific entry requirements.
+You should also be aware that there may also be other restrictions such as timetable clashes and limits on the number of places available on certain modules, and some subjects do not accept minor students.
+If you choose a module that isn't available to you for any reason, staff can advise you on selecting an alternative.

 What happens if I don’t like a module I have chosen?

-You can make changes to the modules you have chosen up to the end of the third week of the term.
+You can make changes to the modules you have chosen up to the end of the third week of the term, provided space is available and your timetable allows it.

 Can I continue with my minor module subject in my second year?